 Developing Leaders for Canada's Best Independent Schools

-In 2000, a group of CAIS Heads had a vision that the national organization should develop talent, and they created a Leadership Institute (now affectionately known as the LI).
-The program includes a variety of modules that are specific to the unique nature of independent schools, and the facilitators are leaders in our community who ensure content is relevant and practical to school improvement.
-Over the years, this program has grown to include a variety of modules, and we are honoured to engage with over 100 participants each summer.
+In 2000, a group of CAIS Heads had a vision that the national organization should formally develop school leadership capacity.
+They created the Leadership Institute (affectionately known as the LI) that includes a variety of modules that are specific to the unique nature of independent schools.
+The modules are facilitated by experienced leaders in our community who ensure content is relevant and practical to school improvement.
+Over the years, this program has grown to include a variety of modules, and we are honoured to engage with over 100 participants each year.
 The evidence of success is twofold: